 - Understanding your data

 You’re an investor that’s interested in buying out a company, and the last step in the process is accessing an executive report with the company’s operational data.
-When you receive the report, all it shows is tables with numbers and percentages that are more confusing than helpful.
+When you receive the report, all it shows are tables with numbers and percentages that are more confusing than helpful.
 Are you going to go through with your investment?
 With modern-day reporting solutions like Toucan, executives can simplify their reports by using relevant visualizations to illustrate their most important KPIs.

 - Clear identification of strengths and weaknesses